Renovation planning, on the go

 Choosing the right colour scheme for your kitchen island can significantly impact the overall look and feel of your kitchen.
 Consider the following factors when selecting colours:

 Take into account the colours already present in your kitchen, such as the cabinets, countertops, backsplash, walls, and flooring.
 You'll want your island colour to complement and enhance the existing colour scheme rather than clash with it.
-This can be accomplished by choosing a colour that matches or contrasts with the dominant hues of the kitchen.
+This can be accomplished by choosing a colour that matches or contrasts with the dominant hues of the kitchen, as shown below.

 Hai Qiu’s Residence, Indera Mahkota, Kuantan, Pahang by Klaasmen Sdn.
 Bhd.